Sync settings and selective syncing

 2. Next to Excluded folders, select Manage.

-3. Check the box next to the folder you want to exclude.
+3. Select the folder you want to exclude from the list.

 4. Select Done.